 Can stress cause gum bleeding?

 You’re more prone to experience bleeding gums as a result of stress because stress increases the amount of inflammation throughout the body.
-Stress also weakens the immune system making it more difficult to fight off bacteria and infection.
+Stress also weakens the immune system and makes it harder off bacteria and infection.

 What happens if you don’t treat bleeding gums?

 Periodontal disease, also known as periodontitis, is a chronic gum disorder that harms the bone and tissue supporting your teeth if gingivitis is not treated.
 Its first symptom is typically bleeding gums.
-Your gums may also swell, infect, and peel away from the roots of your teeth if you have periodontitis.
+Your gums may also swell, become infected, and peel away from the roots of your teeth if you have gum disease.

 Can gums grow back?

-Although your gums won’t regenerate on their own, surgical intervention can be used to replace the lost tissue and improve your oral health as well as your appearance.
+Although your gums won’t regenerate on their own, we may recommend surgery if you have gum loss.
+Surgery can replace the lost tissue and improve your oral health and appearance.
 Gum grafting is the process of attaching soft tissue from one area of the mouth to your gums.

 Gums that are in good health should be pinkish in color and firm.
 This is a sign that your oral hygiene regimen is successful.
 However, if your gums are anything other than pink in color and firm, it’s time to see a dental professional.